DataDog/hiring-engineers/answers.md

 #### Installing database & Datadog integration
-1. I then installed MySQL on Ubuntu by running **sudo apt-get install mysql-server**.
+1. I installed MySQL on Ubuntu by running **sudo apt-get install mysql-server**.
-2. Then I went to the **Integrations** link on the left sidebar on the Datadog web app and started following the installation intructions for the MySQL Integration.
+2. Then I went to the **Integrations** link on the left sidebar in the Datadog web app and started following the installation instructions for the MySQL Integration.

 ![ss8](/images/ss8.png)